-When it comes to the debate of the Shroud of Turin being real or fake, scholars disagree with each other.
+When it comes to the debate about whether the shroud of Turin has been debunked, scholars disagree with each other.
 One part is convinced that the shroud is a forgery from the Middle Ages, while others believe it is really the burial cloth of Christ.
-In this post, I have collected the arguments of both parties.

 - The image contains both the front and back of a man.
 The cloth was folded over the head to cover the front of his body.
 This created two images.
 These two life-size figures are anatomically perfect, and of the same Body.

 - The likeness is a negative image; what is light appears as dark on the print and vice versa.
 The first time this became clear was in 1898, when the photographer Secondo Pia took a photograph of the shroud and discovered that the print on the negative gave a realistic image.
 Photography was unknown in the Middle Ages or before.
 Therefore, an artist of that time could not have known about negative images and photography.

 - The image bears resemblance to Christ as He appears in many works of art: a thin, bearded man with half-long hair.
 This suggests that artists of previous times were familiar with the shroud and based their paintings on it.